A toy tractor on sand, representing Code Powers and access to land

 Access to public and private land for Communications Providers

 Code Powers are statutory rights that allow an operator to install, maintain and operate electronic communications networks on land.
-These rights derive from the Electronic Communications Code under section 106 of the Communications Act 2003, as substituted by Schedule 1 to the Digital Economy Act 2017 (inserting Schedule 3A to the Communications Act 2003).
+These rights derive from the Electronic Communications Code under section 106 of the Communications Act 2003, as inserted by section 4 of, and Schedule 1 to, the Digital Economy Act 2017, in force in full from 28 December 2017.
 Code Powers are not automatic.
 An operator must first apply to Ofcom for Code operator status, demonstrating financial capability, operational competence and technical compliance.
 Only once Ofcom confers Code Powers does the operator have the statutory right to seek land access for network deployment.

 The Electronic Communications Code framework balances two competing interests.
 Network operators need reliable access to land at predictable cost to build the infrastructure that underpins digital services.
 Landowners need protection against unreasonable intrusion on their property rights and fair compensation for any loss or diminution in value caused by the network installation.
-The Code creates a structured process for negotiating that balance, with the tribunal as the arbiter when negotiation fails.
+An operator and a landowner negotiate under the procedure in Schedule 3A, and either may apply to the tribunal if they cannot agree.

 Code Powers are available to persons providing an electronic communications network or a system of infrastructure made available to providers of such networks.
 This includes mobile network operators, fibre network operators, and neutral-host infrastructure companies.
 In practice, any person who needs statutory access to land for the deployment of electronic communications apparatus may apply.

-Tower companies, subsea cable operators, wireless ISP providers and new entrant fibre operators all hold Code Powers in practice.
+Tower companies, subsea cable operators, wireless internet service providers and fibre new entrants appear on Ofcom’s register of Code operators.
 Code Powers bind the operator to statutory obligations to landowners and to the public.
 These include bonding or financial security to cover statutory liabilities for the statutory liability period, typically set during construction as a percentage of construction costs and thereafter by reference to annual operations and maintenance costs.
 An operator that loses Code Powers or fails to maintain required bonding faces enforcement action from Ofcom and may be unable to enforce existing Code agreements.

 The section 106 application process

-An applicant seeking Code Powers must submit a formal application to Ofcom under section 106(3) of the Communications Act 2003.
-Ofcom publishes notification of the application and typically opens a consultation period, usually of 28 days, during which third parties may submit representations.
+An applicant seeking Code Powers must apply to Ofcom under section 107(1) of the Communications Act 2003, which is the gateway to a direction applying the Code under section 106(3).
+Before giving a direction Ofcom must publish a notification of its proposal, with its reasons and the period for representations, and must consider the representations made.
+That period must end no less than 30 days after publication.
 This consultation allows existing operators and other stakeholders to lodge concerns about the new applicant’s financial strength, operational capability or compliance record.

 Ofcom will assess the application against the statutory criteria and issue a decision.
 If approved, Ofcom will issue a direction conferring Code Powers.
-The conferral of Code Powers may be subject to conditions or restrictions imposed by Ofcom under the Electronic Communications Code (Conditions and Restrictions) Regulations 2003.
+Ofcom may restrict a direction by place, by network or by infrastructure system.
+Separately, every code operator is subject to the conditions and restrictions imposed by the Secretary of State in the Electronic Communications Code (Conditions and Restrictions) Regulations 2003.
 Common conditions include minimum levels of financial security, regular reporting of compliance, and obligations to share duct or pole infrastructure with other operators.

-The section 106 process typically takes between six and nine months from application to final direction.
+Ofcom must decide a completed application within six months, except in cases of expropriation.
 Applicants should budget for this timeline and factor it into network deployment schedules.
 Once Ofcom issues a direction, the conferral can be challenged by judicial review if the decision is irrational or procedurally defective; otherwise, the applicant has Code Powers for so long as it complies with the conditions attached.

 The practical exercise of Code Powers: Negotiation and notices